What is brand reputation?

 Businesses spend tens of millions of dollars every year building their brands in an effort to shape customer perception.
 They also funnel vast amounts of money into retention programs to build brand loyalty and improve customer satisfaction.
 However, while those investments may influence off-line sentiment, they won’t impact your digital reputation.
 And, since customers will ultimately encounter your brand’s online presence, its online reputation could overpower your preferred messaging.

 Negative reviews in your Google search engine results can cause potential customers to rethink doing business with you.
 Even worse, a handful of bad reviews can quickly snowball out of control.
 That’s because a disappointed customer is more likely to leave negative feedback on review sites if they see that others had a similar experience.

 Negative comments aren’t confined to review sites, either.
 Social networks are also a hub of real-time brand mentions, including complaints.
-These negative mentions impact brand reputation, customer loyalty, and trust.
+These negative mentions impact brand trust, brand reputation, customer loyalty.
 In turn, that decreases the ROI of your expensive digital marketing campaigns.